chhota-bheemm/my-repo/README.md

 # my-repo
-this is my first repository in git
+this is my first repository in git. author harsh sahu